 Terms & Rates:

-LazPayLater is a Lazada BNPL program for select users with 0 % Interest rate for 45-day term.
+LazPayLater (9) is a Lazada BNPL program with 0% interest rate for a 45-day term for select users.
 You can get a credit limit of up to ₱ 15,000.
-You can use your credit limit to buy products at Lazada.
-However, you won’t be able to use it to buy jewelry or digital items such as mobile devices.
+You can use your credit limit to buy any products at Lazada except for jewelry and digital items such as mobile devices.

 You can also easily use monthly installment payments from accredited Lazada partners such as TendoPay, UnaPay and Cashalo.